-In 1986, the City and Bernalillo County jointly adopted the Rank II Facility Plan for Arroyos to establish guidelines that "create a multi-purpose network of recreational trails and open space along arroyos."
-The plan was also endorsed by the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA), an agency which is generally supportive of multiple uses of its facilities where compatible with the drainage function.
-Trail use of AMAFCA property is subservient to its drainage function and is controlled by revocable licenses approved by the Board of Directors to a public agency able to assume liability and responsibility.
+In 1986, the City and Bernalillo County adopted The Facility Plan for Arroyos with the goal to establish guidelines "to create a multi-purpose network of recreational trails and open space along arroyos."
+The plan was also endorsed by the Albuquerque Metropolitan Arroyo Flood Control Authority (AMAFCA), an agency which is generally supportive of multiple use of its facilities where compatible with the drainage function.
+Trail usage of AMAFCA property is subservient to its drainage function and is controlled by revocable licenses approved by the Board of Directors to a public agency competent to assume liability and responsibility.

-Recommended Facilities.
-The plan grouped Arroyos in the Metropolitan area into one of three categories - Major Open Space Arroyos, Major Open Space Links, and Urban Recreational Arroyos - and ranked their priority for development.
-Trail development is specifically outlined for the Arroyos identified as Major Open Space Links and Urban Recreational Arroyos, while Major Open Space Arroyos are intended to remain in natural or semi-natural condition, with limited development of trails.
+Facilities.
+The plan grouped Arroyos in the Metropolitan area into one of three categories; Major Open Space Arroyos, Major Open Space Links, and Urban Recreational Arroyos and ranked their priority for development.
+Trail development is specifically identified for the Arroyos identified as Major Open Space Links and Urban Recreational Arroyos while Major Open Space Arroyos are intended to remain natural or semi-natural condition with limited development of trails.

-From a trails standpoint, Albuquerque's arroyos offer unique opportunities in that they are linear corridors that cross large areas of the city and are generally located away from major roadways with relatively few street crossings.
-The Facility Plan for Arroyos recognizes this opportunity and sets forth policies for providing joint use of the arroyo rights-of-way, combining recreational uses with their primary drainage function.
-The system envisioned in the Facility Plan for Arroyos is intended to address the needs of all types of trail users, including pedestrians, runners, equestrians, individuals with disabilities, and cyclists.
+From a trails standpoint, Albuquerque's arroyos offer unique opportunities in that they are linear corridors which cross large areas of the city and are generally located away from major roadways with relatively few street crossings.
+The FPA recognizes this opportunity and sets forth policies for providing joint use of the arroyo rights-of-way, combining recreational uses with their primary drainage function.
+The system envisioned in the FPA is intended to address the needs of all types of trail users, including pedestrians, runners, equestrians, disabled individuals, and cyclists.

-2. Other City Plans & Policies
+2. City Plans & Policies